Apple’s iOS 13 update is official and today we want to take you through everything we know, and think we know, about iOS 13’s successor.

 2019 iPhone rumors are pointing to a release this fall and September is the month Apple typically uses to announce and sell its new iPhones.

-iOS 13 will likely make another appearance on stage during the iPhone launch event, this time in official form, and Apple will set a final date for its release.
+iOS 13 will likely make another appearance on stage during the iPhone launch event, this time in official form.
+Apple will then set a final date for its release.

-iOS release dates typically fall between the media event and the new iPhone’s release date.
+iOS release dates typically fall between the iPhone media event and the iPhone’s in-store release date.

-New iPhones run the new iOS software out of the box which means the 2019 iPhones will run iOS 13, not iOS 12, when they arrive later this year.
+New iPhones run the latest iOS software out of the box which means the 2019 iPhones will run iOS 13, not iOS 12, when they arrive later this year.